-5 'A' ratings denote strong prospects for ongoing viability.
+&lt;sup>4 'A' ratings denote strong prospects for ongoing viability.
 Fundamental characteristics are strong and stable, such that it is unlikely that the bank would have to rely on extraordinary support to avoid default.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.